Ecumenism and interreligious dialogue of Pope Francis: Evangelicalism

-Evangelical Christian leaders, including Argentine Luis Palau, welcomed the news of Bergoglio's election as pope based on his relations with Evangelical Protestants, noting that Bergoglio's financial manager for the Archdiocese of Buenos Aires was an Evangelical Christian whom Bergoglio refers to as a friend.
+Evangelical Christian leaders, including Argentine Luis Palau, welcomed the news of Cardinal Bergoglio's election as pope based on his relations with Evangelical Protestants, noting that Bergoglio's financial manager for the Archdiocese of Buenos Aires was an Evangelical Christian whom Bergoglio refers to as a friend.
 Palau recounted how Bergoglio would not only relax and "drink mate" with that friend, but would also read the Bible and pray with him, based on what Bergoglio called a relationship of friendship and trust.
-Palau described Bergoglio's approach to relationships with Evangelicals as one of "building bridges and showing respect, knowing the differences, but majoring on what we can agree on: on the divinity of Jesus, his virgin birth, his resurrection, the second coming."
-As a result of Bergoglio's election, Palau predicted that "tensions will be eased."
+Palau described Bergoglio's approach to relationships with Evangelicals as one of "building bridges and showing respect, knowing the differences, but majoring on what we can agree on: on the divinity of Jesus, his virgin birth, his resurrection, the second coming".
+As a result of Bergoglio's election, Palau predicted that "tensions will be eased".

 Juan Pablo Bongarrá, president of the Argentine Bible Society, recounted that Bergoglio not only met with Evangelicals and prayed with them, he also asked them to pray for him.
-Bongarrá noted that Bergoglio would frequently end a conversation with the request, "Pastor, pray for me."
+Bongarrá noted that Bergoglio would frequently end a conversation with the request, "Pastor, pray for me".
 Additionally, Bongarrá told the story of a weekly worship meeting of charismatic pastors in Buenos Aires, which Bergoglio attended: "He mounted the platform and called for pastors to pray for him.
-He knelt in front of nearly 6,000 people, and [the Protestant leaders there] laid hands and prayed."
+He knelt in front of nearly 6,000 people, and [the Protestant leaders there] laid hands and prayed".

 Other Evangelical Christian leaders agreed that Bergoglio's relationships in Argentina made him "situated to better understand Protestantism" than had his predecessor Pope Benedict, "who often referred to Protestantism as a 'sect' of Christianity".
 Noting that the divide between Catholicism and Protestantism is often present among members of the same families in Argentina, and is therefore an extremely important human issue, Evangelical author Chris Castaldo said that Francis could set the tone for more compassionate conversations among families about the differences between Protestantism and Catholicism.

 Pope Francis also has deepened the relations between the Vatican and the World Evangelical Alliance (WEA).
 Since the beginning of his term of office, Francis has met repeatedly with representatives of the WEA.